LuizaSar/LuizaSar/README.md

 <div align="center">
 <h3>Hey!
 My name is Luiza</h3>
-<h4>And I'm a passionate Front-End Developer who loves to learn and create new things </h4>
+<h4>And I'm a passionate Front-End Developer that is always on the lookout for new challenges to develop and sharpen my skills. </h4>
 </div>

 <div align="center">